Electronic-Old-Persian-Library/Old-Persian-Dataset/README.md

-# Raw dataset for Persian Old cuneiform
+# Raw dataset for Old Persian cuneiform

 ## This repository is under developing...

 Dear contributors, please be aware that cuneiform languages are different.
-For instance, the most popular are Elamite, Babylonian and Persian Old; we are working on Persian Old.
+For instance, the most popular are Elamite, Babylonian and Old Persian; we are working on Old Persian.
 Below you can see the differences:

 ![cuneiform types](https://github.com/Electronic-Persian-Old-Library/Persian-Old-Dataset/assets/74653444/edd64823-7c50-4231-9990-9ff723b1556f)